DevOpsFury/techfury-landing/pages/cfp.en.md

 .. tags:
 .. category:
 .. link:
-.. description: Information for TechFury conference sponsors
+.. description: Information for TechFury conference speakers
 .. type: text
 -->

 # Call for Papers (CFP)

-## Share Your Knowledge at TechFury 2026
+## Share your knowledge at TechFury 2026

 TechFury is looking for speakers who want to share their knowledge and experience with the community.
-We're particularly interested in:
+We are especially interested in:

 ### Topics of Interest

-- DevOps Best Practices and Tools
+- Best practices and DevOps tools
-- Cloud Native Technologies
+- Cloud Native technologies
 - Security in DevOps
 - Machine Learning Operations (MLOps)
 - Infrastructure as Code
-- Containerization and Orchestration
+- Containerization and orchestration
-- Monitoring and Observability
+- Monitoring and observability
-- CI/CD Pipeline Design
+- Designing CI/CD pipelines
-- Serverless Architecture
+- Serverless architecture
-- Cloud Cost Optimization
+- Cloud cost optimization
 - Site Reliability Engineering (SRE)
 - DevSecOps
-- Platform Engineering
+- Platform engineering
 - Developer Experience (DX)

 ### Session Types

-1. **Conference Talks (45 minutes)**
+1. **Conference presentations (45 minutes)**
    - 35 minutes presentation
-   - 10 minutes Q&A
+   - 10 minutes for Q&A

-2. **Workshops (3 hours)**
-   - Hands-on technical sessions
-   - Limited to 30 participants
-   - Participants will need their own laptops

-### What We're Looking For
+### What We Are Looking For

 - Original content and fresh perspectives
-- Real-world case studies and practical examples
+- Case studies and practical examples
-- Technical deep dives
+- Technical implementation details
 - Lessons learned from failures and successes
 - Innovative approaches to common problems

 ### Important Dates

-- CFP Opens: October 1, 2025
+- CFP opens: October 1, 2025
-- CFP Closes: January 15, 2026
+- CFP closes: April 1, 2026
-- Speaker Notification: February 1, 2026
+- Speaker notifications: February 1, 2026
-- Final Slides Due: May 1, 2026
+- Final slides due: April 15, 2026

 ### Speaker Benefits

-- Free conference pass
+- Free conference admission
-- Travel assistance available for international speakers
+- Travel support for international speakers
-- Professional video recording of your talk
+- Professional recording of your talk
 - Speaker dinner and networking events
 - Dedicated speaker support team